Key Quote

 Technique 2 — UNDERSTATEMENT AS REBELLION

 The sentence is remarkably understated for so radical a position: no exclamation mark, no dramatic emphasis, no elaborate justification.
 Jane states her revolutionary preference as if it were obvious — as if choosing happiness over social approval were the most natural thing in the world.
-This casual radicalism (expressing subversive ideas without apparent effort) is more effective than passionate argument because it normalises dissent.
+This casual radicalismcasual radicalism — Expressing revolutionary ideas as if they were obvious and unremarkable is more effective than passionate argument because it normalises dissent.

 The word 'dignified' carries a specific class and gender charge: 'dignity' for Victorian women meant restraint, propriety, and the suppression of desire.
 To reject dignity is to reject the entire apparatus of feminine respectability.
 Jane does not argue against dignity theoretically — she simply chooses something else, bypassing the argument entirely.